ZiddiaMUGEN/M-Creirwy/Diary.md

 - work on enum/flag typing in mdk
 - fix typecheck issues in source files
 - convert ImageReproActionType and AnimationSearchStateType to Enum-backed types
+- work on an alternate compilation method (for mutating variables inside blocks)

 ### 2025-08-25